European shares slip as Ukraine crisis deepens

 The pan-European FTSEurofirst 300 index, which hit

-a near six-year high earlier this month, was down 0.8 percent at
+a near 6-year high earlier this month, was down 0.4 percent at

 The euro zone's blue-chip Euro STOXX 50 index